Useful Information about Usenet

 - Google

-- From this archive you can retrieve articles posted months and months ago,
+- From this archive you can retrieve usenet articles posted months and months ago,

 or find every article that a named person has posted over that time, or lots

 of other cool stuff.
-But be warned, its searches can be painfully slow.
+But be warned, all Usenet groups are there, but they are

 -